A MESSAGE

 Thank you for joining us today.

-This Sunday's Message will be brought to us by Jennie Strauch.
+This Sunday's Message will be brought to us by the Jennie Strauch.

 "You are always welcome here!"